dcdunkan/deno-news-bot/README.md

 > fetching.

 This project uses [Deno KV](https://deno.com/manual/runtime/kv).
-It currently requires `--unstable` flag to run locally (this situation maybe changed, check Deno KV documentation to make sure).
+It currently requires the `--unstable` flag to run locally (this situation maybe changed at the time you're reading this; check Deno KV documentation to make sure).